 1. How do I know if a construction defect exists?

 Many construction defects are not easily detected by non-experts.
-However, signs such as window leaks, roof leaks, stained or cracked drywall, ponding, standing water in basements or crawl spaces, soil heave or settlement, cracked foundations, slabs or flatwork, inoperable windows or doors, cracked or settling asphalt, insufficient heating or air conditioning and even electrical problems can be indicative of much larger problems.
+However, signs such as window leaks, roof leaks, stained or cracked drywall, ponding, standing water in crawl spaces, soil heave or settlement, cracked foundations, slabs or flatwork, inoperable windows or doors, cracked or settling asphalt, insufficient heating or air conditioning and even electrical problems can be indicative of much larger problems.

 2. What should I do if I discover a defect?